msbnewman/MagpieLab/README.md

 2. Have it respond “Tell me more about your pets” when the statement contains the word “dog” or “cat.”
   For example, a possible statement and response would be:
 > Statement: I like my cat Mittens.
 > Response: Tell me more about your pets.
+**Bonus: Make it respond to additional pet-related key words: "hamster", "goldfish", "parrot", etc.**
 3. Have it respond favorably when the statement contains the name of your school.
   For example, if “the Isidore Newman School” was inputted, a possible statement and response would be:
 > Statement: I am a 10th grader at the Isidore Newman School.